sijad/polaris-react/src/components/EmptyState/README.md

 # Empty state

 Empty states are used when a list, table, or chart has no items or data to show.
 This is an opportunity to provide explanation or guidance to help merchants progress.
-The empty state component is intended for use when a full page in the admin is empty, and not for individual elements or areas in the interface.
+The empty state component is intended for use when the data which would act as the main content of a page in the admin is empty.

 ---